 Part of the joy of building out a home lab or virtualization workstation is finding those one-off items that enable you to build something great, cheap, and unique.
 Below is a list of some those niche items and distributors I’ve found along the way.
 I’ll continue to update this post as we go along and I encourage you post up some of your findings too!

 This place is full of all types of unique adapters and gadgets to make your home lab or workstation PC better.
 What I like about their product line focus is the support of cards with a PCIe x1 slot.
 Various server based add on cards (example 2/4 port NIC cards) typically require a PCIe x4 or x8 port.
 However, most home labs typically have plenty of x1 slots and very little to no support for x4 and x8.
 Syba seems to make a “plethora” of add on cards that support x1.
-There only downside poor documentation / support.
+The only downside is poor documentation / support.

 Some products I like from them —